Do you know how to find land for living off the grid? The perfect land for building your off grid homestead?

 Here’s an example of the climate information from City-Data.com.

 ZONING, BUILDING CODES, ORDINANCES, COVENANTS, RESTRICTIONS & HOAs

 It seems no matter how hard you look, you’re always going to have restrictions on what you can do or build, and how you do it.
 The quickest, easiest, and most practical way to find a good location is avoid larger cities.
 Large metropolitan areas tend to have more restrictions than rural areas.
 This is not always true, but is a general rule to go by.
 Some locations in the Western United States are more open to things, while other areas are not.

-San Diego, CA, for example, and the county is very strict in what types of buildings can be built.
+Consider San Diego, CA, for example.
+The county is very strict in what types of buildings can be built.
 Zoning and ordinances are also strict, and you’re more likely to find properties which are part of a development of some kind or suburban neighborhood.
-This poses a problem because then there are not only restrictions on types of homes and zoning (what you are able to do on the property) there could also be Home Owners Associations which could require strict adherence to the rules of their community.
+This poses a problem because then there are not only restrictions on types of homes and zoning (what you are able to do on the property), there could also be Home Owners Associations which could require strict adherence to the rules of their community.

 Ideally, you’ll want to choose a property that is free from as many restrictions as possible.

 Mike Reynolds of Earthship.com has compiled a map with a list of counties in states which are OPEN to alternative building techniques like Earthships, strawbale, cob, etc. This map shows what I think is appropriately named, Pockets of Freedom.
 The map is searchable and zoomable.
 You can also download the older map here.